Causes of Vaginismus

 A major factor in resolving vaginismus is having the understanding of what is actually causing it.
 There is a lot of conflicting . . . and simply incorrect information and literature out there on the causes of vaginismus.
 I hope this webpage will help to give you more accurate and useful information about the symptom, and what is needed to effectively resolve it.

-Causes of vaginismus – they’re above the neck, not below the waist…
+Causes of vaginismus – it’s above the neck, not below the waist…

 Although vaginismus manifests itself as a physical problem, it is caused by psychological and emotional factors.